keltia/fetiche-rs/README.md

 ## Usage

-For the moment, there is only one binary called `acutectl` (with `.exe` on Windows).
-It can be used to fetch data into their native format (csv, json) or import said data into a database.
-It uses the `fetiche-sources` for all the code related to accessing, authenticating and fetching data in various ways.
+For the moment, there are two binaries called `acutectl` (with `.exe` on Windows) and `opensky-history`.
+The formert is used to fetch data into their native format (csv, json) or import said data into a database.
+It uses `fetiche-engine` for all the code related to accessing, authenticating and fetching data in various ways.

 Right now, `acutectl` use blocking HTTP calls and is not using any `async` features.